Hamas and Fatah sign agreement in Beijing ‘ending’ their division, China says - KESQ

 The PLO is a coalition of parties that signed a peace treaty with Israel in 1993, and formed a new government in the Palestinian Authority (PA).

 Fatah dominates both the PLO and the PA, the interim Palestinian government that was established in the Israeli-occupied West Bank after the 1993 agreement known as the Oslo Accords was signed.
-Hamas does not recognize Israel.
+Hamas was not party to the accords and does not recognize Israel.

+Mustafa Barghouti, president of the Palestinian National Initiative, who was at the Beijing talks, said “all the parties” have agreed that they should join the PLO, and that the organization is the only legitimate representative of the Palestinians.

 The PA held administrative control over Gaza until 2007, after Hamas won the 2006 legislative elections in the occupied territories and expelled it from the strip.
 Since then, Hamas has ruled Gaza and the PA governs parts of the West Bank.